gheenc/Computational-Methods/final_project/README.md

 Distance to Healthcare is where the heart of the analysis lives.
 Here the user can choose from one of the 9 variables they wish to analyze, and which two RUCCs they would like to compare.
 They can also stratify by region if they would like to compare classifications between region or only look within one region.
 I added which states are classified within each region for better understanding for the user.
 For all my analyzes I only focused on the interaction of RUCC in all the US.
 *Photo of input distance*

 Once the user has chosen a variable, two RUCCs, and regions if they wish, they click the analyze button and a graph generates along with a ANOVA and linear regression anaysis.
 The graph generates as a Plotly graph so it can be interactive to users.
 The graph shows as a line graph of the mean distance wanted for each RUCC wanted for every year from 2013-2020.
 This allows the user to visually appreciate if there were any changes in distance needed to travel for each classification and the difference between the two classifications.
+The axes are dynamic to allow the best setting to display the graphs adequately, but this is something the user should take caution in if quickly comparing differnent graphs.
 *Photo of Graph*

 It then displays the results of the ANOVA and linear analyses.
 Any insignificant analyses are shown in red and any significant analyses are shown in green.